 Important: Your CSV file must include data for at least the “transform” header.
 A file containing information only in “transform” results in applying the provided changes across all personal data in your network.

 CSV Data Fields

-For the data request process, the data fields are formatted as follows:
+For the data request process, data fields must be formatted as described in the table below: